Posts by Carl Greer

 Read MoreBreaking Through Obstacles So You Can Write a New Story

 What is your story?
-There’s a story that you’d like other people to see, and the story you’d like it to be, but then there is the story as it really is.
+There’s the story you’d like it to be, but then there is the story as it really is.
 Is it satisfying to you, or do you want to write a new story?
-If you do, you may find that breaking through…
+If you do, you may find that breaking through obstacles is difficult.
+To write a new story, you need…

 Read MoreHealing from Within